5HT2/srp-go/README.md

 - [ ] Issues with missing folder on startup
   - [ ] Issues with no files on startup
 - [ ] Issues with missing tmp folder
+- [ ] Issues with missing img folder
 - [ ] Issues with safety when deleting an image
 - [ ] Fix image color selection